-Sometimes you need to find your queen, and sometimes you only need to know that she is alive and well.
+Sometimes you need to find your queen bee, and sometimes you only need to know she is alive and well.
 The presence of eggs means she was there sometime during the last three days.
 The presence of larvae (uncapped brood) means she was there between three and nine days ago, depending on how large the larvae are.

-But, if you absolutely must find an unmarked queen, there’s nothing like a little practice.
-You’ll find that spotting her gets much easier after you’ve done it a few times and learn how to look.
+But, if you absolutely must find an unmarked queen bee, there’s nothing like a little practice.
+You’ll find that spotting her gets much easier after you’ve done it a few times and learned how to look.

 Start with the outer frames